davidedistaso/open-data-game-jam/tutorials/visual-novel.md

 *   Character speaking noises
 *   Button pressed sound

-Once you have your sounds,, upload them  to a file sharing service like Google Drive, so that the Coders can download them.
+Once you have your sounds, upload them  to a file sharing service like Google Drive, so that the Coders can download them.